Ijaz Ahmed appointed Pakistan U19 head coach

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Former Test batsman Ijaz Ahmed has been appointed as the head coach of the Pakistan U19 cricket team on a three-year contract, the Pakistan Cricket Board announced today.
+KARACHI: Pakistan Cricket Board (PCB) has appointed former Test batsman Ijaz Ahmed as the head coach of the Pakistan under-19 team for three years.

-Ijaz has been in coaching since 2009, serving as the head coach for Pakistan “A” and U19 sides.
-He also took up the head coach’s role with the national men’s side (in 2010) during his stint as an assistant coach.
+Ijaz has been in coaching since 2009, having served as the head coach of Pakistan A and the under-19s.
+He also took up the head coach’s role with the national men’s side in 2010 during his stint as an assistant coach.

-Ijaz will also work very closely with the Pakistan U16 and Pakistan “A” sides and will assume charge following the ACC U19 Asia Cup 2019, to be played in Colombo from 5 to 14 September.
+Ijaz will also work very closely with the Pakistan under-16s and Pakistan A sides and will assume charge following the ACC U19 Asia Cup 2019, to be played in Colombo from September 5 to 14.

-His first assignment is likely to be the “A” team eight-nation T20 tournament in Kenya next month.
-The junior teams’ other international assignments this season are U16 home series against Bangladesh, which starts in October, ACC Emerging Teams’ Asia Cup in Bangladesh in November and the ICC U19 Cricket World Cup 2020 in South Africa next year.
+His first assignment is likely to be the ‘A’ team eight-nation T20 tournament in Kenya next month.
+Other international assignments this season are the under-16s home series against Bangladesh, which starts in October, ACC Emerging Teams’ Asia Cup in Bangladesh in November and the Under-19 World Cup 2020 in South Africa.

 Ijaz was chosen for the assignment following a robust recruitment process in which a number of high-profile and quality former international cricketers were interviewed by Wasim Khan and Mudassar Nazar.

-Ijaz Ahmed said: “I am thankful to the PCB for trusting me with the important responsibility of grooming and nurturing the future stars of Pakistan cricket.
-Junior cricket is a lifeline for any cricketing nation; as it sees talented youngsters graduate to senior cricket and carry forward the legacy of some of the greatest cricketers this proud nation has produced.
+“I am thankful to the PCB for trusting me with the important responsibility of grooming and nurturing the future stars of Pakistan cricket.
+Junior cricket is a lifeline for any cricketing nation,” said Ijaz.

-“I am excited with this opportunity and look forward to playing my part in what are exciting times for Pakistan cricket.”

-Mudassar Nazar said: “I have seen Ijaz Ahmed develop as one of the most talented coaches.
-He has a vision and strategy.
-He is hard working and has a reputation of being a good student of cricket who can analyse the game and spot talent.

-“I have no doubts Ijaz will make a significant contribution as a Pakistan U19 coach as the PCB has stepped up its endeavours to not only narrow the gap with international cricket but provide equal and fair opportunities to all the budding youngsters in the country.”

-LAHORE: Former Test batsman Ijaz Ahmed has been appointed as the head coach of the Pakistan U19 cricket team on a three-year contract, the Pakistan Cricket Board announced today.
+KARACHI: Pakistan Cricket Board (PCB) has appointed former Test batsman Ijaz Ahmed as the head coach of the Pakistan under-19 team for three years.

-Ijaz has been in coaching since 2009, serving as the head coach for Pakistan “A” and U19 sides.
-He also took up the head coach’s role with the national men’s side (in 2010) during his stint as an assistant coach.
+Ijaz has been in coaching since 2009, having served as the head coach of Pakistan A and the under-19s.
+He also took up the head coach’s role with the national men’s side in 2010 during his stint as an assistant coach.

-Ijaz will also work very closely with the Pakistan U16 and Pakistan “A” sides and will assume charge following the ACC U19 Asia Cup 2019, to be played in Colombo from 5 to 14 September.
+Ijaz will also work very closely with the Pakistan under-16s and Pakistan A sides and will assume charge following the ACC U19 Asia Cup 2019, to be played in Colombo from September 5 to 14.

-His first assignment is likely to be the “A” team eight-nation T20 tournament in Kenya next month.
-The junior teams’ other international assignments this season are U16 home series against Bangladesh, which starts in October, ACC Emerging Teams’ Asia Cup in Bangladesh in November and the ICC U19 Cricket World Cup 2020 in South Africa next year.
+His first assignment is likely to be the ‘A’ team eight-nation T20 tournament in Kenya next month.
+Other international assignments this season are the under-16s home series against Bangladesh, which starts in October, ACC Emerging Teams’ Asia Cup in Bangladesh in November and the Under-19 World Cup 2020 in South Africa.

 Ijaz was chosen for the assignment following a robust recruitment process in which a number of high-profile and quality former international cricketers were interviewed by Wasim Khan and Mudassar Nazar.

-Ijaz Ahmed said: “I am thankful to the PCB for trusting me with the important responsibility of grooming and nurturing the future stars of Pakistan cricket.
-Junior cricket is a lifeline for any cricketing nation; as it sees talented youngsters graduate to senior cricket and carry forward the legacy of some of the greatest cricketers this proud nation has produced.
+“I am thankful to the PCB for trusting me with the important responsibility of grooming and nurturing the future stars of Pakistan cricket.
+Junior cricket is a lifeline for any cricketing nation,” said Ijaz.

-“I am excited with this opportunity and look forward to playing my part in what are exciting times for Pakistan cricket.”

-Mudassar Nazar said: “I have seen Ijaz Ahmed develop as one of the most talented coaches.
-He has a vision and strategy.
-He is hard working and has a reputation of being a good student of cricket who can analyse the game and spot talent.